 Key messages:

-In established RA patients with increased BMI are less likely to achieve remission compared to patients of normal BMI.
+In established RA, patients with increased BMI are less likely to achieve remission compared to patients of normal BMI.

-In established RA overweight or obese patients with rheumatoid arthritis are more likely to be treated with combination therapy than monotherapy.
+In established RA, overweight or obese patients are more likely to be treated with combination therapy than monotherapy.

 Overweight or obese patients are exposed to higher doses of methotrexate compared to patients of normal BMI.